transformerlab/transformerlab-docs/for-teams/install.md

 ![Team Settings in the sidebar](./img/screenshot-usersettings.png)

 In Team Settings, open Compute Providers and click "Add Compute Provider."
-Name the provider, choose a type ("skypilot", "slurm", or "runpod"), and then add the configuration.
+Name the provider, choose a type ("skypilot", "slurm", "runpod", or "dstack"), and then add the configuration.

 ![Add Compute Provider dialog and form](./img/screenshot-addprovider.png)